 How many series of Wheeler Dealers are there?

-Wheeler Dealers has been on our TV screens for almost 20 years now, and it hasn’t gotten boring yet!
+Wheeler Dealers has been on our TV screens for 20 years now, and it hasn’t gotten boring yet!

 This is because Mike Brewer and the production team have worked hard to keep the format exciting.